Electrical impedance: Resistor

 The impedance of an ideal resistor is purely real and is called resistive impedance:

 In this case, the voltage and current waveforms are proportional and in phase.

-Inductor and capacitor
+Inductor and capacitor (in the steady state)

 Ideal inductors and capacitors have a purely imaginary reactive impedance:

 the impedance of inductors increases as frequency increases;

 the impedance of capacitors decreases as frequency increases;

 In both cases, for an applied sinusoidal voltage, the resulting current is also sinusoidal, but in quadrature, 90 degrees out of phase with the voltage.
 However, the phases have opposite signs: in an inductor, the current is lagging; in a capacitor the current is leading.

 Note the following identities for the imaginary unit and its reciprocal:

 Thus the inductor and capacitor impedance equations can be rewritten in polar form:

 The magnitude gives the change in voltage amplitude for a given current amplitude through the impedance, while the exponential factors give the phase relationship.